 Location: Washington, DC

-In 2007 JMA Preservation was again contracted by NAS to perform conservation treatment of the bronze statue of Einstein.
-Working in collaboration with McKay Lodge Conservation, the JMA Preservation team performed micro-abrasive cleaning & chemical repatination of the bronze surfaces.
-The statue was carefully buffed and rubbed to recreate the original appearance conforming to the artists' intent and finished with a microcrystalline wax.
+Two years later, JMA Preservation was again contracted to perform conservation treatment of the bronze statue of Einstein.
+Working in collaboration with McKay Lodge Conservation, the team performed micro-abrasive cleaning & chemical repatination of the bronze surfaces.
+The statue was carefully buffed and rubbed to recreate the original appearance conforming to the artists’ intent and finished with a microcrystalline wax.